-Travel time Franz Josef to Wanaka 284 km / 176 miles, 4 hours
+Travel time Franz Josef to Wanaka – 4 hours

 The change in landscape will amaze you as you travel down the West Coast with peeks of the Tasman Sea.
 Take the Haast Pass Highway and admire waterfalls and many viewing points and short walks along the way before reaching Wanaka, an alpine paradise with views so good it’s hard to put down your camera.

 Stay 2 nights in Wanaka.

-Travel time Wanaka to Queenstown 68 km / 42 miles, 1 hour
+Travel time Wanaka to Queenstown – 1 hour

-Travel over the beautiful Crown Range, New Zealand’s highest State Highway and admire the vistas from fantastic viewing points.
+Travel over the beautiful Crown Range, one of New Zealand’s highest alpine roads, and admire the vistas from fantastic viewing points.
 Be sure to stop at historic Cardrona Hotel for a refreshment before your arrival into Queenstown, New Zealand’s adventure capital of the world.

 Stay 3 nights in Queenstown.